-Using heavy meat tenderizer or hammer, hit heavy through the middle of coconut, turning it slowly until the coconut starts cracking.
+Using a heavy meat tenderizer or hammer, hit heavy through the middle of the coconut, turning it slowly until the coconut starts cracking.
 Drain the water and crack open the shells.

 Second Step: Cut the meat

-With a strong and sharp knife, cut through the coconut meat vertically and diagonally to help to remove the meat from the coconut shelves.
-If the coconut is dry, it goes much easier.
-But if you have a really fresh coconut, some labor might be needed. 🙂
+With a sharp knife, cut through the coconut meat vertically and diagonally to help to remove the meat from the coconut shelves.
+If the coconut is drier, it goes much easier.
+But if you have a fresh coconut, some labor might be needed.

 Third Step: Peel the meat

-With the help of strong knife try to release the coconut meat first from the side of the cups, pulling outwards.
-The most difficult is the first part and then the rest is pretty easy to pull.
-Have a look at the video for better understanding.
+With the help of a strong knife, try to release the coconut meat first from the side of the coconut shells, pulling outwards.
+The most difficult part is the first part, and then the rest is pretty easy to remove.
+Have a look at the video for a better understanding.

 Fourth Step: Clean the skin

-With a vegetable peeler, clean the brown layer of the coconut meat thoroughly all over.
-I would suggest washing the coconut pieces for you to get the really white coconut shreds.
+With a vegetable peeler, clean the brown layer of the coconut meat thoroughly.
+I would suggest washing the coconut pieces for you to get the white coconut shreds.

 Fifth Step: Shred the coconut

 With a mandolin or a hand grater, grate the coconut into shreds.
 Depending on the size of the shreds you want, use the specific grater.
-I normally grate it on the bigger grater, if I want to use the coconut shreds for our Homemade Sugar-Free Keto Sprinkles.
-If smaller, great for making milk or using it for
+I usually grate it on the bigger grater if I want to use the coconut shreds for our Homemade Sugar-Free Keto Sprinkles.

-If you would like to make a huge batch of coconut shreds, from more coconuts, you can shred the meat in a Magic Bullet, Vitamix, or a food processor for easier handling.
+If you want to make a huge batch of desiccated coconut from more coconuts, you can shred the meat in a Magic Bullet, Vitamix, or a food processor for easier handling.

 Sixth Step: Bake

-Before you bake them, you can use the shreds for making a Coconut Milk as I mentioned above.
-This will make the shreds a bit more moist.
+Before you bake them, you can use the shreds for making Coconut Milk, as I mentioned above.
+This will make the desiccated a bit moist.

 But not a problem at all.
 Just let it in the oven for a bit longer.
-At the end you are drying the shreds and not roasting them.
-Set the oven at the low temperature and bake slowly.
+In the end, you are drying the shreds and not roasting them.
+Set the oven to a low temperature and bake slowly.

-Make sure to check at least twice the oven and mix them, since the top of the shreds get dried faster, but under you would still get shreds moist.
+Make sure to check at least twice the oven and mix the shreds since the top of the desiccated coconuts gets dried faster, but under, you would still get the moist coconuts.

-Do not place them on the direct sun, otherwise, they will become brown.
+Do not place them in the direct sun.
+Otherwise, they will become brown.